sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

     * For a specific target using the `-f/--force` parameter: `snakemake -c 1 -f <target>`
     * For **all workflow outputs** using the `-F/--forceall` parameter: `snakemake -c 1 -F`

-    In practice, Snakemake re-run policy can be altered, but we will not cover this topic in the course (see [--rerun-triggers parameter](https://snakemake.readthedocs.io/en/v8.20.5/executing/cli.html) in Snakemake's CLI help and [this git issue](https://github.com/snakemake/snakemake/issues/1694) for more information).
+    In practice, Snakemake re-run policy can be altered, but we will not cover this topic in the course (see [--rerun-triggers parameter](https://snakemake.readthedocs.io/en/v8.20.5/executing/cli.html) in Snakemake CLI help and [this git issue](https://github.com/snakemake/snakemake/issues/1694) for more information).

 In the previous rule, the values of the two directives are **strings**.
 For the `shell` directive (other types of values will be seen later in the course), long strings (which includes software commands) can be written on multiple lines for clarity, simply using a set of quotes for each line: